Coming To Our Senses

 - Build somatic foundations for relationship with others

-Therapists, counselors, and teachers who serve others primarily through verbal dialogue often lose a felt sense of their own bodies while being present to clients.
+Those who serve others primarily through verbal dialogue report that they often lose a felt sense of their own bodies while being present to clients, even if they have practiced the opposite in those trainings.

 When we do check in with ourselves, we can become overwhelmed with sensations and feelings that seem like they distract us from our work.
 How can we access all that somatic information as a source of non-cognitive intelligence and wisdom?